kubeflow/examples/financial_time_series/README.md

 ### Running TF-job on a GPU

-Can we also run the tf-job on a GPU?
+Can we also run the TF-job on a GPU?
 Imagine the training job does not just take a few minutes but rather hours or days.
 In this case we can reduce the training time by using a GPU.
 The GKE deployment script for Kubeflow automatically adds a GPU-pool that can scale as needed so you don’t need to pay for a GPU when you don’t need it.
 Note that the Kubeflow deployment also installs the necessary Nvidia drivers for you so there is no need for you to worry about extra GPU device plugins.